 Applicant's Response: The applicant states that the property is unique in its location and existing configuration.
-Razing a substantial portion of the existing shopping center affords the ability to construct a County Office building and introduce a residential use to the property.
+Razing a substantial portion of the existing shopping center affords the ability to construct a County office building and introduce a residential use to the property.
 However, the ability to locate these uses is constrained by several factors, most of which have been noted.
-In addition to the constraints of the site there is a major WSSC waterline which extends under the parking lot on the eastern edge of the property adjacent to the Capital beltway, establishing another site constraint.
-The departure will allow the applicant to provide adequate, functional parking while considering the site constraints.
+In addition to the constraints of the site there is a major WSSC waterline which extends under the parking lot on the eastern edge of the property adjacent to the

+Capital beltway, establishing another site constraint.
+The departure will allow the applicant to provide adequate, functional parking in light of the site constraints.

-Comment: As stated above, the decreased parking size used by the applicant is not in keeping with the requirements of the Zoning Ordinance.
-However, if the Planning Board were to find the applicant request appropriate, then the staff would recommend, that the applicant be allowed to use the smaller parking space sizes.
+As stated above, the decreased parking size used by the applicant is not in keeping with the requirements of the Zoning Ordinance.
+However, the Planning Board finds the applicant's request appropriate and hereby approves a departure allowing the applicant to use the smaller parking space sizes.